Ultrasound Fellowship

 Program Description

-Our program is a 1-year EUFAC accredited Advanced Emergency Ultrasound Fellowship with a focus in preparing fellows in ultrasound administration, education, research, and assisting in developing fellow’s specific interests.
-By the end of fellowship, our fellows will be prepared to continue their emergency ultrasound careers in academics or the community.
+Our program is a 1-year EUFAC accredited Advanced Emergency Medicine Ultrasound Fellowship with a focus in preparing fellows in ultrasound administration, education, research, and assisting in developing fellow’s specific interests.
+By the end of fellowship, our fellows will be prepared to continue their emergency ultrasound careers in an academic or community setting.

 Training includes: